trieucamtoan/price-check/README.md

 - Run command: `docker-compose build && docker-compose up`
 - Navigate to http://localhost:3000 to see the frontend
 - When finish using the app, run command : `docker-compose down && docker system prune -f` to destroy the docker image

-# Project Checkpoint
-Completed Features:
-- User can login, logout, register using the web UI.
-- User can update information such as username, password.
-- User can see privated pages which are visible after login.
-- User can only fetch their own information with provided token from the server.

-WIP:
-- Search Engine from Product Page
-- Product Model from the backend, Product Page (currently populated with static content)
-- Wishlist feature
-- Product comment section
-- Email notification